What is the Medicare Levy Surcharge (MLS)?

 So how can you avoid paying the Medicare Levy Surcharge (MLS)?
 Based on the criteria below, you may not need to pay the MLS if you:

-- Earn a taxable income above the MLS threshold and hold private hospital cover for themselves and any applicable dependants for the full financial year
+- earn a taxable income above the MLS threshold and hold private hospital cover for yourself and any spouse or applicable dependants for the full financial year

 Find out more about the Medicare Levy Surcharge exemptions.